anebz/cloud/Accreditations/aws_developer_associate.md

 * **Data streams**: stream data/video
   * Strict ordering and duplicates, unlimited \# consumers
+  * Allows KMS encryption for data at rest, and encryption in flight with HTTPS endpoint
   * With enhanced fanout, multiple users can retrieve data from a stream in parallel.
 Stream consumers can be registered to receive their own 2MB/s pipe of read throughput per shard, with an average message propagation delay of 70ms for all consumers
-* **Data firehose**: capture, transform, load streams into AWS data stores, when streamling directly into S3 for example. no analysis.
-To encrypt data, enable encryption on firehose and ensure that kinesis streams are used to transfer data from the producers
+* **Data firehose**: capture, transform, load streams into AWS data stores, when streamling directly into S3 for example. no analysis
+  - To encrypt data, enable encryption on firehose and ensure that kinesis streams are used to transfer data from the producers
+  - Firehose allows Elasticsearch, Redshift and S3 as sink types.
+Not ElastiCache, since it's not a storage type
 * **Data analytics**: analyze, query and transform streamed data in real-time using standard SQL and save in an AWS data store

 ## Serverless